 It will take all of 10 minutes to visit the tiny town, but this was a favourite of mine.
 You can count on one hand the bars, cafes and restaurants as you walk down the only main road.
 You feel so lost, it’s a newfound experience.
 And if you feel like checking in with the world, the main café does have WiFi so grab yourself a cuppa and log on.
 I’d advise otherwise.
 Enjoy the break!

-It’s easy to chat with locals, and make friends there.
-At one stage the local kids came up to us and asked if they could practice their English, which we loved!
+It’s easy to chat with locals and make friends there.
+At one stage the local kids came up to us and asked if they could practise their English, which we loved!
 Such a sweet bunch of people, I hope this town is never bombarded with tourism or commercialism.
 Although, I doubt the locals would ever allow that!

 I really could write a book on this place, but what’s the point?
 As I’ve said before and I’ll say it again, no words will ever do it justice.
 Just enjoy!